Chocolate Covered Candy Canes

 So the steps are: Dip.
 Set.
 Move.
 Set.
 Sprinkle.
 I double dipped mine because I wanted a thick coating of chocolate.
 That is totally a personal choice.
 I wrapped the candy canes individually in little cellophane bags.
 They measured about 10 in. x 2 in.
 Narrow ribbon tied in a bow closed the bags to keep them fresh.

 Add a few chocolate covered candy canes to a gift bag along with a loaf or two of Cranberry Citrus Bread and you’ll have a “homemade from the kitchen” Christmas gift anyone would love.

 Another thing you could do with the candy canes is use them as stirrers for hot chocolate or coffee.
 I have a wonderful recipe for Christmas Morning Hot Chocolate that is made in the crockpot.
 Pair the hot chocolate with the candy canes and you’ll have a definite winner!

-*These links lead to Amazon.com where I am an affiliate.
+*Affiliate links included.
 Click HERE for my complete Disclosure Statement.

 Shop this post!